Heme oxygenase: History

 HMOX1 was first characterized by Tenhunen and Rudi Schmid upon demonstrating it as the enzyme responsible for catalyzing biotransformation of heme to bilirubin.

 Several labs attempted to explain the biotransformation of heme to biliverdin such as Nakajima et al. in 1962 who characterized a soluble "heme α-methenyl oxygenase", however the findings could not be reproduced and alternative non-enzymatic explanations for their observation emerged.
 The earliest evidence of oxidative enzymatic biotransformation of heme to a bilin was demonstrated by Hans Plieninger and Hans Fischer in 1942.
-The discovery of HMOX is a unique case of academic linage as Fischer was the academic adviser for Cecil Watson, and Watson was an adviser for Rudi Schmid.
+The discovery of HMOX is a unique case of academic lineage as Fischer was the academic adviser for Cecil Watson, and Watson was an adviser for Rudi Schmid.

 Felix Hoppe-Seyler coined the name "haemoglobin"; haem being derived from Greek meaning blood, and globin from Latin globus meaning round object (see also: carboxyhemoglobin etymology).
 Hemoglobin was first discovered in the 1840s by Friedrich Ludwig Hünefeld.
 Heme (as hemin coordinated with chlorine) was characterized by Ludwik Karol Teichmann in 1853.
 Many labs investigated in vitro transformation of heme into bilins throughout the 1930s exemplified by the work of Georg Barkan, followed by Esther Killick who recognized a presence of carbon monoxide to correlate with pseudohemoglobin (an obsolete bilin term coined by Barkan) in 1940.
 The endogenous biotransformation of heme to bilirubin is thought to have been definitively demonstrated with experimental evidence by Irving London in 1950, although trace evidence for the endogenous formation of bilirubin has origins dating back several centuries in the context of jaundice with innumerable global contributions (see also: History of Bilirubin).

 CO was detected in exhaled breath 1869.
 Felix Hoppe-Seyler developed the first qualitative carboxyhemoglobin test, and Josef von Fodor developed the first quantitative analytical test for carboxyhemoglobin.
 The first reported detection of naturally occurring CO in human blood occurred in 1923 by Royd Ray Sayers et al. although they discarded their data as random error.
 Alexander Gettler confirmed CO to have a normal presence in blood in 1933, however, he attributed the finding to inevitable pollution exposure or perhaps derived from the human microbiome.
 Sjöstrand later demonstrated CO production from hemoglobin decomposition in 1952.